 The production "will offer an in-depth look at our world as seen through the eyes of women from various cultures and countries and the United Nations and NGO field staff who assist them.
 Through music and words, audiences will be able to experience these women's remarkable stories of courage, determination and survival in a world full of inequities.
 The emotionally stirring narratives will be performed by a cast of professional actors alongside featured guest readers from all walks of life, including celebrities, journalists, political figures, business leaders and everyday women."

+The producers are working with UN field offices and specialized agencies around the world "to receive expert advice on the issues affecting women and girls, contacts in the region, and guidance while in the field."
 Andrea Ciannavei will travel with the producers to do interviews and collect the stories that Marsha Norman will weave into the fabric of the play.
 The creative team will visit ten countries throughout Asia, Africa and South America between July 12 and Oct.
 15.

 Issues to be considered for his play include "violence against women, human trafficking, women as peacekeepers, girls in areas of conflict and women's economic and political empowerment."